-If you are an Office 365 user, you may have noticed that sometimes you are logged in to multiple sessions at the same time.
+If you are an My Office 24/7 user, you may have noticed that sometimes you are logged in to multiple sessions at the same time.
 This can be a security risk, especially if you are using a shared computer or accessing your account from a public place.
 In such cases, it is important to close all sessions to ensure that your account is secure and prevent unauthorized access.

 Once you have found the session management page, you will see a list of all the devices and sessions that are currently logged in to your account.
 Take a moment to review this list and make sure you recognize all the devices and sessions.
-If you see any suspicious activity or devices that you do not recognize, it is recommended to change your password immediately and report the issue to your IT department or Office 365 support.
+If you see any suspicious activity or devices that you do not recognize, it is recommended to change your password immediately and report the issue to your IT department or My Office 24/7 support.

 To close all sessions, simply click on the option to log out or sign out from all devices.
 This will terminate all active sessions and log you out from all devices.
-It is important to note that closing all sessions will also sign you out from any Office 365 applications that you may be using on your mobile devices or desktop clients.
+It is important to note that closing all sessions will also sign you out from any My Office 24/7 applications that you may be using on your mobile devices or desktop clients.
 You will need to log in again to access these applications.

-1. Open the Office 365 login page
+1. Open the My Office 24/7 login page

 2. Enter your username and password